-1.4.5 NEW in v1.2: Initializing potentials with parameters with units
+1.4.6 Initializing potentials with parameters with units

 As already discussed in the section on physical units, potentials in galpy can be specified with parameters with units since v1.2.
 For most inputs to the initialization it is straightforward to know what type of units the input Quantity needs to have.
 For example, the scale length parameter a= of a Miyamoto-Nagai disk needs to have units of distance.